Articles and insights

 Perspectives on the energy transition.

-In this section, we share articles, reflections, and insights from across OX2.
+In this section, we share articles, case studies, and insights from across OX2.
 From renewable energy trends to lessons from our projects, our aim is to contribute to the conversation and share what we’re learning as we help accelerate the shift to sustainable energy.

 Meet Lars Haavik, OX2’s new Head of PPA (Power Purchase Agreements) Origination.
 With over a decade of experience in PPA origination, he joins to lead and grow a business area that’s expanding as we increasingly own projects and sell electricity as an independent power producer.